xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

 where we left off, hopefully with renewed vigor.

-When  I  was  in college, I found that I could  always  follow  a prof's lecture a lot better if I knew where he was going with it.
+When  I  was  in college, I found that I could  always  follow  a prof's lecture a lot better if I knew where they were going with it.
 I'll bet you were the same.

 So I thought maybe it's about  time  I told you where we're going